ajmorton/swen_tourney/docs/backend_commands.md

 #### start\_tournament
 Starts the tournament, enabling submissions to be made and starts the HTTP results server.
 A call is also made to `check_configs`, and if the check fails the tournament does not start.

-#### close\_submissions
-A flag is set to prevent further submissions to the tournament being made.
-Submitters listed in the `submitter_extensions` are still able to make submissions.
-This command can be scheduled to run at a specific time using the `at` command.

 #### get\_diffs
 While the tournament can performs simple checks on submissions made, manual confirmation may be required.